emersion/emersion.fr/content/blog/2019-04-03-status-update-10.md

 able to extend this to non-fullscreen windows via overlay planes).

-Earlier this month I've also worked on an output management protocol for Wayland, but this deserves this own blog post so I'll leave it out of this status update.
+Earlier this month I've also worked on an output management protocol for Wayland, but this deserves its own blog post so I'll leave it out of this status update.

 That's all for this month, thanks for reading!